Yiranwu/db19-server-access/README.md

 `sudo apt install openssh-client -y`

+For Windows user, the git bash have already installed an SSH tool that you can use.

 # Setting up VPN

 VPN is required to connect to the server.
-You can follow [Install Cisco Anyconnect on Linux](https://it.umn.edu/downloads-guides-install-anyconnect-vpn-3) to setup the VPN tool.

-If you are using Manjaro/Archlinux, then "openconnect" is also a good substitute for the official client.
+You can use "openconnect" as your VPN tool, where installation guide can be easily found.

 Start VPN connection with